1 8

 Our teaching credits include: Broadway Dance Center - Children & Teens Program, Colburn School, North Carolina School of the Arts, Edge Performing Arts Center, Regional Dance America, The New Orleans Ballet Association, The New Jersey Ballet, Eglevsky Ballet, The Ballet Alliance and others.

-Workshops begin with Foundational Techniques - Ballet, Contemporary, Jazz - with additional classes after.
+Ballet, Contemporary, Jazz classes begin each event with additional classes after.

+Workshops are geared towards students ages 10-18, unless otherwise listed.
 We recommend that students who participate take 3 or more technique classes per week at their studio.
-No audition needed to attend.

 BALLET